OUR ICE CREAM

 - Recycle: 95% of North Americans have access to a recycling facility that processes polypropylene.
 Only 5% have access to a facility that is able to recycle paper with plastic lining.
 If rinsed and recycled properly our pints will not end up in the landfill and can be recycled into new materials.
 PLEASE RECYCLE!

-At our shop we use compostable bowls and lids, along with paper napkins and wooden spoons.
+On the retail side of our shop, we use compostable bowls and lids, along with paper napkins and wooden spoons.